Skip to content

 Private hierarchies

 Is possible to create hierarchies by your own, alone for other Dédalo installations.
-In this case you will need to use a specific TLD following the rule of use only letters, without spaces or special characters.
+In this case you will need to use a specific TLD following the rule of use only letters, without spaces, numbers or any special characters.

 Process to create new hierarchy